Digital dividends: The positive effects of technology

 Let's dive in.

-Citizen's uptake is certainly the most important part of your eGovernment program as it determines its success at the end of the day.
+Citizen's uptake is undoubtedly the most critical part of your eGovernment program as it determines its success at the end of the day.

 Digital identity to boost economic growth